 - obstruction of the pylorus, which is the opening between the stomach and small intestine

 - kidney failure

-Your diet also may determine how acidic or alkaline your urine is.
-For example, if you eat a diet low in meat and high in fruits and vegetables you are more likely to have alkaline urine (Welch, et al., 2008).
-Those who consume higher amounts of meat are more likely to have acidic urine.
+Your diet may also determine how acidic or alkaline your urine is.
+For example, if you eat a diet low in meat and high in fruits and vegetables, you’re more likely to have alkaline urine.
+People who consume higher amounts of meat are more likely to have acidic urine.